meow-d/cisco-IOS-command-generator/README.md

 Distributed under the MIT license.
 See ``LICENSE`` for more information.

 ## Contributing
+Don't know why would anyone contribute, but do it if you want.

 1. Fork it (<https://github.com/yourname/yourproject/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)